Federal Assistance e311 Events

 This page is dedicated to events and webinars hosted by the Federal Assistance e311 program.
 This program is a collaboration between Bloomberg Philanthropies and the U.S. Conference of Mayors which aims to help cities identify, obtain, and retain federal funding for COVID recovery and response efforts and infrastructure investments.

-On January 5, 2023 the Federal Assistance e311 Program hosted a webinar on Revisiting Federal Funding Oversight.
 Federal officials discussed their oversight to date of the pandemic relief programs and spending.
 Chair of PRAC and representatives from Treasury and HUD OIGs shared lessons learned, trends and case studies.
 Cities learned from federal oversight auditors and investigators what to look out for as they manage their federally funded grants, programs and resources.
-Panelists included:

 Cybersecurity Funding and Solutions